Mental Fatigue: Too Tired to Suppress Our Anger

 BY: T. Franklin Murphy | September 14, 2019

 Our minds get tired.
-A prolonged flow of strong emotion exhausts our brains and we break, saying and doing things we would otherwise could filter.
+A prolonged flow of emotion exhausts our brains and we become mentally fatigued, saying and doing things we could normally regulate.

 When exhausted from heavy demand, our brains slow.
 These are critical moments in relationships; successful navigation of heavy social demands requires a well-functioning brain.
 We stumble when normal mental skills are unavailable.
 We say and do things that ordinarily we could easily suppress or avoid.
 We should prepare for these taxing engagements by developing a deeper awareness.
 However, we can’t perfectly predict.
 Sometimes in tiredness we must approach difficulties.